-Several GP emulators for dynamic simulators have been developed, ranging from classic methods to recent advancements \citep{girard2002gaussian, bhattacharya2007simulation, conti2009gaussian, mohammadi2024emulating}, achieving significant performance improvements.
+Several GP emulators for dynamic simulators have been developed, ranging from classic methods to recent advancements \citep{girard2002gaussian, bhattacharya2007simulation, conti2009gaussian, mohammadi2024emulating}.
 For a detailed overview of dynamic simulator emulation, we refer readers to \cite{mohammadi2024emulating}.
 Notably, \cite{bhattacharya2007simulation} proposed a one-step-ahead emulation approach, which assumes that the model output at time $t$ depends only on the output at the previous time point $t-1$, a property commonly referred to as the Markov property.
 Building on this, \cite{mohammadi2019emulating} enhanced the approach by incorporating input uncertainty and emulating the numerical flow map.
 Despite these advancements, many emulators still require intensive computations, such as Monte Carlo (MC) approximations \citep{conti2009gaussian, mohammadi2019emulating} or grid-based methods \citep{bhattacharya2007simulation}.

 To the best of our knowledge, the posterior distribution of GPs with uncertain inputs is known to be intractable, necessitating the use of MC methods \citep{girard2002gaussian, mohammadi2019emulating} in the context of dynamic simulators.
 To address this limitation, \cite{mohammadi2024emulating} recently employed random Fourier features to approximate the kernel.
 However, maintaining the quality of the approximated kernel requires drawing hundreds of random features.
 Furthermore, generating predictions involves drawing hundreds of additional sample paths from the emulated flow map.
 These computational demands may limit the practical advantages of emulators, highlighting the need for more efficient approaches.